 Best Medicare Advantage Plans in Michigan Overview

 The main reason that a Medicare beneficiary might select one of the best Medicare Advantage plans in Michigan, is to have a cost-effective way to control medical expenses better than Original Medicare does.
-When people only are enrolled in Medicare Part A and Part B, they might still receive a lot of medical bills because of the deductibles, coinsurance, or copayments.
+When people only are enrolled in Medicare Part A and Medicare Part B, they might still receive a lot of medical bills because of the deductibles, coinsurance, or copayments.
 In addition, a Michigan Medicare Advantage plan through a private insurance company might offer some extra benefits that aren’t provided by Medicare Part A and Part B alone.

 Best Time to Enroll in Medicare Advantage Plans in Michigan

 Almost everybody who has enrolled in Medicare Part A and Part B can decide to switch to a Michigan Medicare Advantage plan.
 The only real exception to this is the special plans for End-Stage Renal Disease ESRD.
 With that said, timing is very important.

 These are some time periods when you can enroll in a Medicare Advantage plan in Michigan, also known as Medicare Part C:

 - Initial Coverage Election Period: Your Initial Coverage Election Period gives you the first chance to compare and enroll in a Medicare Advantage plan.
 Most people will decide to select this coverage right around their 65th birthday.
 Some folks may have a different ICEP because they delayed Medicare Part B or enrolled early because of a disability.